Thanks

 in Denver Colorado.

-Thought it was '83 -- hmmm, hafta check! -- Michael
+Thought it was '83 -- hmmm, hafta check -- you're

 The summer in Dublin went really well, good houses and 5 star critics,